 EDRC has been responsible for coordinating the activities of the project in Romania.
-In each of the last two editions of the program, two Romanian students from the Political Science Faculty from Cluj-Napoca benefited from the program together with the US students.
+During 2003-2005, two Romanian students from the Political Science Faculty from Cluj-Napoca benefited from the program together with the US students.
 In Cluj-Napoca the students attend courses led by Irina Kántor, Levente Salat from the Faculty of Political Sciences and Ovidiu Pecican from the Faculty of European Studies of the Babeş-Bolyai University.